Three of the Big Four banks were ready with their data by July 1. Read more…

 What is open banking?

-Open banking will give you greater control of the data that banks and other financial institutions currently hold on you.
+Open banking is going to give you control of the data banks and financial institutions hold on you.
 Right now, it's difficult for you to get a hold of your full financial data and for banks to send that data to each and to other companies.
-This makes it costly, difficult and time-consuming to find the best product or service for you and also to switch to the product or service.
+This makes it difficult to find the best product or service for you and also to switch to new products and services.

 Open banking will allow you to direct your data to be sent to other banks, financial institutions and authorised organisations when you want to.
 You control who holds your data and how it is used.